-At George G. Dodge Intermediate School, we realize the great value in alternate learning experiences and specifically in field trips.
-In order to learn any academic subject, one of the best ways is to have hands-on experience.
+At RB Chamberlin Middle School, we realize the great value in alternate learning experiences and specifically in field trips.
+In order to learn any academic subject, one of the best ways is to have a hands-on experience.
 The subject then becomes clearer and more relevant to the student.
-He/she learns easily and without pressure because the knowledge becomes a part of his/her life.
+They learn easily and without pressure because the knowledge becomes a part of his/her life.
 In addition, overnight trips provide the opportunity to learn the skill of living together with the students' peer group, and to experience living away from the home and the family.
 It is very obvious that these trips become a major responsibility for all those involved.
 First, and foremost, in all of our planning is the safety of all students.
 We feel it is necessary that these trips be viewed as a privilege for those students attending.
 It is imperative that due to the tremendous responsibility involved, students prove they will be able to handle themselves appropriately on such trips.
-Therefore, students with an excessive amount of office discipline referrals may not be permitted to attend field trips.
+Students with an excessive amount of office, discipline referrals or any missing assignments may not be permitted to attend field trips.
+The Behavior Contract Chart can be found in the PBIS section of the handbook.
 The decisions will be at the discretion of the administrators and staff.
 Additionally, truancy or excessive absence may disqualify a student.
 Parents will be notified prior to the possibility of their student being excluded from a field trip.

-It is our hope and expectation that this policy does not exclude students but rather sets a minimum level of expectation for daily behavior in school and as representatives of our student body.
+It is our hope and expectation that this policy does not exclude students but rather set a minimum level of expectation for daily behavior in school and as representatives of our student body.
 All fees/fines must be paid prior to attending a grade level field trip.